 Compulsory general education consists of 10 grades and includes primary and lower secondary education.
 Compulsory education ends at the age of 18.[3]

 Education is provided in regular schools.
 In general, children are enrolled at local schools whose territorial jurisdiction covers the respective Regional Centres.
 Asylum-seeking children are enrolled in normal classes together with Romanian children as observers for the first year.
-Being an observer means that the child is not listed in the class book and he or she does not receive grades.
+Being an observer means that the child is not listed in the class book and they do not receive grades.

 In Bucharest, Giurgiu and Şomcuta Mare, the NGO representatives together with IGI-DAI draft the enrolment request.

 In Galaţi, enrolment requests are made by NGO representatives and lodged by IGI-DAI, in order for IGI-DAI to notify the County School Inspectorate (Inspectoratul Școlar Județean, ISJ) The enrolment procedure may take up to 2-3 weeks.
 In some cases, the answer was provided swiftly and in others not.
 By the time the inspectorate sends its answer, the asylum procedure is usually completed, or the persons have left the country, or the parents did not take the children to the school.
-In 2022, nine chidlren were enrolled at school.
-The JRS representative also mentioned that asylum seekeing children are not enrolled in the Integrated Information System of Education in Romania (SIIR), which means that schools do not receive funds and other educational materials for these children.
+In 2022, nine children were enrolled at school.
+The JRS representative also mentioned that asylum seeker children are not enrolled in the Integrated Information System of Education in Romania (SIIR), since they are registered as auditing the classes, which means that schools do not receive funds and other educational materials for these children.

 In Rădăuţi, no problems were reported with the enrolment procedure.
 This is ensured by the integration officer.
 In 2022 children enrolled at school, some of them attended the classes and some refused to go because they did not understand anything.